Noble–Wilson Dialogue on Evolution: Is Neo-Darwinism Enough?

-During Summer 2016, TheBestSchools.org is hosting an in-depth dialogue on neo-Darwinian evolution between scholars Denis Noble and David Sloan Wilson.
-The dialogue is in process, and comments are open.
+From July 27, 2016, through May 24, 2017, TheBestSchools.org hosted an in-depth dialogue on neo-Darwinian evolution between scholars Denis Noble and David Sloan Wilson.
+The dialogue has concluded, but comments remain open.

 Noble and Wilson find themselves at the center of the ongoing controversy over whether the neo-Darwinian synthesis provides a reasonably complete and adequate account of biological phenomena, especially the appearance of teleology (function, purpose, goal-directedness) in virtually all biological structures and processes.